Note: We’ve updated this guide to reflect the runoff election happening June 19.

-Everyone’s talking about the August and November elections, but there’s an important local election on May 22 that will have an impact for a lot of folks in Miami and Miami Beach—the race for the District 5 county commission seat.
+Everyone’s talking about the August and November elections, but there was an important local election on May 22 that will have an impact for a lot of folks in Miami and Miami Beach—the race for the District 5 county commission seat.

 The district is drawn in a kinda weird way and covers Little Havana, Downtown Miami, South Beach and most of Mid and North Beach.
 Here’s where you can find your nearest early voting spots and see a sample ballot.